choria-io/asyncjobs/reference/routing-concurrency-retry/index.md

 client.Run(ctx, router)
 ```

-Here we set up the above example handler to handle `email:new` messages and register an handler for other messages.
-A handler could be set to handle `email:` messages and it would process all unhandled email related messages.
+The router above dispatches `email:new` tasks to `emailNewHandler` and all other tasks to `emailPassthroughHandler`.
+A handler registered for `email:` would process all unmatched email-related tasks.

 ## Concurrency

-There are 2 kinds of Concurrency control in effect at any time: Client and Queue.
+Two kinds of concurrency control are in effect at any time: client and queue.

-### Client Concurrency
+### Client concurrency

-Every client can limit how many concurrent tasks it wish to handle.
-You might have 4 cores in your instance and so want to run only 4 Handlers at a time.
+Every client can limit how many concurrent tasks it handles.
+A host with four cores might run only four handlers at a time.

 ```go
 client, err := asyncjobs.NewClient(asyncjobs.ClientConcurrency(runtime.NumCPU()))
 ```

-Here we set the client to use `runtime.NumCPU()` to dynamically allocate maximum concurrency based on available logical CPUs.
+`runtime.NumCPU()` dynamically allocates maximum concurrency based on available logical CPUs.

-### Queue Concurrency
+### Queue concurrency

-When many clients are active against a specific Queue they would all get jobs according to the limit above.
-You might also want to limit the overall concurrency of all email processing regardless of how many clients you have.
-With 10 clients each set to allow 10 concurrent you would be handling 100 tasks, but if you know your infrastructure can only support 50 at a time you can limit this on the Queue.
+When many clients are active against a specific queue, each receives jobs up to its own limit.
+Overall concurrency across a queue can also be capped.
+With 10 clients, each allowing 10 concurrent tasks, the total would be 100; an infrastructure that only supports 50 at a time can enforce that on the queue.

 ```go
 queue := &asyncjobs.Queue{